-William Wallace Kirby entered Union College, Schenectady, N.Y. as a sophomore in 1852.
-He was awarded his B.A. in 1855.
-He served as local Justice of the Peace and as the Presbyterian Minister in Roslyn during 1870-1871.
+Wallace Kirby, an alumnus of Union College, Schenectady, N.Y. and local Justice of the Peace, served as the Presbyterian Minister in Roslyn during 1870-1871.
 His collection of sermons dated 1859 are in the Landmark Society collection.
 On the death of his father in 1880, Wallace inherited the entire Kirby's Corners holding including the small building we call the Kirby School.